Unique Things To Do In Paris, France: An Accessible Guide

 Notre Dame Cathedral

 Located in the heart of Paris, Notre Dame Cathedral stands as a magnificent testament to the city's rich history and architectural prowess.
 The cathedral, dedicated to the Virgin Mary, is considered one of the finest examples of French Gothic architecture.
 Its soaring spires and intricately carved facades evoke a sense of awe.
 I had the great pleasure of attending high mass here on Easter Sunday some years before the tragic fire.
-Even now, post-fire, I highly recommend putting Notre Dame on your must-see list.
+I highly recommend putting Notre Dame on your must-see list.

 With its construction beginning in 1163 and taking over a century to complete, Notre Dame has witnessed countless historical events and served as a spiritual sanctuary for generations.
 The intricate stained glass windows, imposing flying buttresses, and the iconic gargoyles perched along its roofline all add to the cathedral's ethereal charm.